ibm-cloud-docs/sap/sap-power-virtual-server-ha-vsi.md

 To create a workspace, follow the steps that are described in [Creating a {{site.data.keyword.powerSys_notm}} workspace](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#creating-service){: external}.

 The created workspaces are listed under **Workspaces** on the left navigation pane of the {{site.data.keyword.powerSys_notm}} user interface.
-Select the workspace and follow the instructions.

 ### Creating private network subnets
 {: #ha-vsi-create-subnets}

-The virtual server instance is connected to the network and is assigned an IP address from the defined range of IP addresses.
+A virtual server instance is connected to the network and is assigned an IP address from the defined range of IP addresses.
-It is recommended that you connect the cluster nodes to a private network rather than a public one.
+It is recommended that you connect the cluster nodes to a private network rather than a public network.

 Follow the steps in [Configuring a private network subnet](/docs/power-iaas?topic=power-iaas-configuring-subnet){: external} to create a subnet.